vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 Stepping back, let's appreciate a few big-picture facets from these maps.
 First, numbers tend to be in the general neighborhood of 150-300 W/m2.
 Burn this range in-it's a useful context.
 Second, the variation from the most solar-intense places in the contiguous U.S. to the weakest areas 51 is not more than a factor of two on an annual basis.
 This is astounding.
 The Mojave desert in California and the rain-forest Olympic Peninsula in Washington would seem to be practically day vs. night with respect to solar illumination.
 But not so much: only a factor of two.[^52] Part of what this means is that if storage over annual timescales could be realized, solar power would become practical almost everywhere.[^53]
 Box 13.2: Hours of Full-Sun Equivalent
 A useful take-away comes from the native units used in the three maps presented here: kWh/m2/day, as opposed to our preferred W/m2.
 Although they look different at a glance, kWh is a unit of energy, so kWh/day is a power, just like W. Since a kilowatt is 1,000 W and a day is 24 h, 1 kWh/day is 1,000 Wh/24 h = 41.67 W.54 So we can multiply 6 kWh/m2/day by 41.67 to get 250 W/m2.
-Figure 13.13: Solar potential for tracking panels, facing directly toward the sun's po- sition and requiring a cloud-free view of the sun (concentrating collectors).
+Figure 13.13: Solar potential for tracking panels, facing directly toward the sun's position and requiring a cloud-free view of the sun (concentrating collectors).
 The graphic is presented in units of kWh/m2/day, the break-points between colors running from 4.0 to 7.5 kWh/m2/day in steps of 0.5.
-An- notations are added once in each color band (in black or yellow) to indicate the equiva- lent measure in W/m2 [^87].
+Annotations are added once in each color band (in black or yellow) to indicate the equivalent measure in W/m2 [^87].
 From NREL.

 [^51]:... ignoring Arctic-leaning Alaska

-[^52]: The northwest benefits from long sum- mer days when clouds are also less likely.
+[^52]: The northwest benefits from long summer days when clouds are also less likely.

-[^53]: This would require huge storage capac- ity: giant batteries, for instance.
+[^53]: This would require huge storage capacity: giant batteries, for instance.

-[^54]: The hours in numerator and denomi- nator cancel, since the kilowatt-hour is kW times hours.
+[^54]: The hours in numerator and denominator cancel, since the kilowatt-hour is kW times hours.

 210